anastasiaFalls/Model-Rocketing-L2-Project-22-23/README.md

 # What is this specific project?

 This is my first model rocket.
-It is an L2 J-motor rocket that I constructed, launched, programmed, and engineered over the span of a little over a year as part of an internship I had at the Hollywood Coast Gaurd, in Hollywood, California.
-This overview will provide a simplified overview of the project, engineering process, and as much code as I can retrieve for the various components of the flight computer here.
+It is an L2 J-motor rocket I made over the span of a year's long internship at the California Coast Gaurd in Long Beach/Hollywood.
+I briefly worked with a team during the initial design process, but mostly assumed the project independently.
+I created the code, PCB Boards, Body, and Final Assembly.

 # What will this repository show me?

-Electronic components, schematics, CAD model(s), and other information I deem useful to presenting the project (timelines, sketches, etc.)
+Whatever I can recover from my personal computer.
+Some code, schematics, CAD, etc. The project was primarily worked over another computer provided to me over the term of my internship.
+(This was highly crucial, because the various programs I used, for CAD, for instance, Cadence Allegro, etc, are VERY eexpensive for personal use!)
+This means that this project may be in fragments, but hopefully can relay some interesting information about the project.